 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants in the General Employees Retirement Plan were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
-For the General Employees Retirement Plan and the Public Employees Police and Fire Plan, cost of living benefit increases for retirees are assumed to be 1.0 percent through 2044 and 2064, respectively, and 2.5 percent thereafter.
+Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
+Cost of living benefit increases for retirees are assumed to be 1.25 percent for the General Employees Plan.
+For the Police and Fire Plan, cost of living benefit increases for retirees are 1.00 percent as set by state statute.